MongeziKasha/mongezikasha/blog/2025-10-21/2025-10-21-query-endpoints-api-design.md

 - **Keep it predictable.** Use a consistent request and response structure across your API.
 - **Support pagination and sorting out of the box.** Your clients will thank you.
-- **Validate inputs** and never trust that filters from clients are safe for direct SQL queries.
+- **Validate inputs.** Never trust that filters from clients are safe for direct SQL queries.
-- **Document everything** and list supported filters, data types, and expected behaviors.
+- **Document everything.** Clearly list supported filters, data types, and expected behaviors.
-- **Optimize with indexes or caching** if you expect heavy querying.
+- **Optimize performance.** Use indexes or caching if you expect heavy querying.

 For a deeper dive, check out [Microsoft's REST API Design Guidelines](https://github.com/Microsoft/api-guidelines/blob/vNext/Guidelines.md).

+---

+*Update: Thanks to Luthando Mntonga for pointing out the important distinction between path and query parameters, which inspired the additional section in this post.*